UCAR-SEA/SEA-ISS-Template/submission-guidelines.md

 ├── notebook1.ipynb
 └── notebook2.ipynb
 ```

+This framework support [the MyST Markdown language](https://jupyterbook.org/en/stable/reference/glossary.html#term-MyST) in Markdown and notebook documents.
+This allows users to write rich, publication-quality markup in their documents.

 5. **Update the Table of Contents**: Update the `toc.yml` file to include the notebooks you've added.

 6. **Remove Instructions**: Once you've set up your repository, delete these instructions.